mitkrieg/citibike-timeseries/README.md

 Next steps are to:

 - Incorporate Exgoneous Variables such as holidays, weather, electric bikes and elevation
+- Create model that incorporates interactions between stations such as VARMAX
 - Investigate Bike Angel points, and other re-balancing efforts effect the time series model
 - Collect data additional data and run analysis on 2020/2021 as Citibike has since 2018 expanded greatly into the Bronx, Washington Heights & Uppser Harlem, and deeper into Queens and brooklyn.
 - Analyze the impact of COVID-19 on changes rider behavior and station trends/clustering.